yousefborini02/Ticket-Master/README.md

 1. **Initial Setup**: Setting up the project repository on GitHub, initializing the React application, and configuring Tailwind CSS for styling.

-2. **Event Catalog Implementation**: Developing the main catalog page where all events are listed.
+2. **Match Catalog Implementation**: Developing the main catalog page where all events are listed.
 Integrating the slider for a better user experience and ensuring responsiveness.

-3. **Event Details Page**: Creating individual event pages that display detailed information about each match.
+3. **Match Details Page**: Creating individual event pages that display detailed information about each match.
 Implementing navigation from the catalog to the details page.

 4. **Ticket Purchase Flow**: Designing the ticket selection and purchase flow, including state management to handle user selections and navigation to the checkout page.

 5. **Firebase Integration**: Setting up Firebase for data storage, fetching event data, and managing ticket availability.

-6. **Testing and Deployment**: Conducting thorough testing to ensure all functionalities work as expected and deploying the final product to a live environment.

 ## Conclusion